2026 Competitions

 General Rules

-• Each competitor must have either a Full Weekend pass, Balboa Crash Course pass or a Party pass to enter competitions.
+• Each competitor must have either a Full Weekend pass, a Crash Course pass, an Invitational pass, or a Party Pass to enter competitions.

 • A couple consists of one designated lead and one designated follow*.
 Dancers will generally be judged in the role for which they registered.